TYPO3-Headless/headless/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **TYPO3 version and TYPO3 Headless version**
- Please provide exact version of TYPO3 and TYPO3 Headless
+ Please provide the exact version of TYPO3 and TYPO3 Headless

 **Additional context**
-Add any other context about the problem here.
+Add any other information related to the problem here.